WDNI-CD: Switch to Telemundo

 On March 6, 2013, Radio One announced that it had signed an agreement with Telemundo to affiliate with WDNI-CD, making it the first television station in the Indianapolis market to carry programming from a major commercial Spanish-language network since WIIH-CA (channel 17) discontinued its affiliation with Univision in January 2009.
 WDNI-CD's affiliation switch to Telemundo became official on March 11, 2013.

 WDNI-CD blacked out Telemundo's first ever Spanish-language coverage of the Indianapolis 500 in 2022 to prevent Central Indiana viewers from attempting to watch the race live before the tape-delayed broadcast on WTHR, as per the requirements of the Indianapolis Motor Speedway.

 News operation

-WDNI-CD presently shows seven hours of locally produced newscasts (more like a public affairs format) each week (with one hour daily); the station currently does not produce any traditional newscasts other than periodic local weather updates and forecasts.
-The newscast that the station produces is the hour-long public affairs program En Contexto, which airs weekend mornings at 9 a.m. and weekday mornings at 5 a.m.; the program is hosted by Luis Navarro, who served as a special assignment reporter and main weather forecaster for WIIH's 6 and 11 p.m. newscasts during that station's tenure as a Univision affiliate.
+WDNI-CD presently shows 11 hours of locally produced newscasts and programming such as Acceso Total Indy (weekdays at noon) and De todo de poco (Tuesday through Friday mornings at 5:30; Saturday mornings at 5:30 and 11; Sunday mornings at 9).
+The station produced the hour-long public affairs program En Contexto, which aired weekend mornings at 9 a.m. and weekday mornings at 5 a.m.; the program was hosted by Luis Navarro, who served as a special assignment reporter and main weather forecaster for WIIH's 6 and 11 p.m. newscasts during that station's tenure as a Univision affiliate.
+Telemundo 19 launched local Spanish-language newscasts in May 2025, airing live weeknights at 6 and 11.